Putin: Russia must consider Ukraine separatists' independence request | DW | 21.02.2022

 The meeting of the council came amid an uptick of violence in the long-running conflict between Ukrainian troops and pro-Russian rebels.

-Leaders of the separatist regions released statements earlier calling on Moscow to recognize them as independent states.
+Leaders of the separatist regions released statements earlier on Monday calling on Moscow to recognize them as independent states.

 Western countries are concerned a significant build-up of Russian troops near the border with Ukraine means Moscow will invade its neighbor.
 But Putin has denied planning any such attack.